This post is about the benefits of food-grade Diatomaceous Earth for dogs and humans.

-While this post is about the benefits of food-grade Diatomaceous Earth (DE) specifically for dogs (& humans), I need to share the story of how I learned about DE in the first place – which was only indirectly linked to dogs.
+But first, I need to share the story of how I learned about Diatomaceous Earth (DE) in the first place.
+That part was only indirectly linked to dogs.

 When I came back from my road trip to TN in late July, an ant trail welcomed me back home as soon as I opened the pantry door.

-They must have been attracted by a cookie crumb that had fallen on the bottom of the pantry, because there really wasn’t a whole lot of food left in it to begin with.
+They must have been attracted by a cookie crumb that fell on the bottom of the pantry.

-Either way, I felt the very strong urge to get rid of them as soon as possible because I have a special love-hate relationship with those little suckers, especially their biting fire-ant brethren.
+Either way, I felt the very strong urge to get rid of them as soon as possible.
+Who wouldn’t, right?
+Plus I have a special love-hate relationship with those little suckers, especially the biting fire-ant kind.
 Ugh.

-My first plan of attack was to clean up the trail by spraying the ants with my vinegar spray bottle.
-That worked like a charm indeed and killed every last one of those ants on the trail.
+So my first plan of attack was to clean up the trail by spraying the ants with my vinegar spray bottle.
+That actually worked like a charm and killed every last one of those ants on the trail.

 Side note: It’s the same vinegar spray bottle I carry on me when walking dogs.
 I mentioned it in 3 Tips For A Safe Encounter With Loose Dogs.